 Feel like you’re stuck in an endless cycle of back pain and poor sleep?
-You’re not imagining it.
-Studies show that insomnia sufferers are nearly one-and-a-half times more likely to experience back pain than those who sleep well.
-But what might surprise you is that your mattress could be key to alleviating your pain.
+What might surprise you is that your mattress could be key to alleviating your pain.

 Is your mattress causing your bad back?

 Whilst your mattress may not be the specific cause of your back pain, if you’re sleeping on a mattress that doesn’t support your back appropriately, which is crucial for correct spinal alignment and a truly restorative nights sleep, then it could be making it worse.